magenta-aps/osdatascanner/docs/rules.md

 ### `SimpleRule`s

-The main consumer of conversions in the OS2datascanner pipeline is the `matcher` stage, which is in charge of running one or more `SimpleRule`s before going back to the `processor` to ask for more conversions.
+The main consumer of conversions in the OSdatascanner pipeline is the `matcher` stage, which is in charge of running one or more `SimpleRule`s before going back to the `processor` to ask for more conversions.